7 Amazing Ideas For Smart Social Selling

-Embedding social media feeds on your website is a great trick to do that.
+Embedding social media feed on website is a great trick to do that.
 It not only provides social proof for your brand’s credibility but also improves the overall user interface of your website.
 This social media feed works as shoppable content for your website.

 It also helps to improve the overall performance of your website.
-The embedded social media feeds are not only attractive but also they engage users on your website for a longer period of time, thereby retaining their full attention on your website and its content.
+The embedded social media walls are not only attractive but also engage users on your website for a longer period of time, thereby retaining their full attention on your website and its content.

 More the engagement, better is the awareness about your brand among your users.
 All of these finally help you to drive more sales to your online business.

 Embed Live Social Media Feeds On Your Website and Display Social Proof

 Retail sales driven by social media are growing faster than any other online channel, so it makes sense to give followers the opportunity to “buy” directly on your social media profiles and posts.
 This reduces what would normally be a multi-step process into just one click.

 One way to accomplish this is with Taggshop, which allows you to embed shoppable posts on any page of the popular site builders such as Wix, Weebly, Shopify, etc. You can include a call to action button to increase conversion rates, and the plugin has different themes so that you can customize it to fit your brand.

 One of the best ways to drive traffic and increase sales is to use social media to tell your brand’s story and have engaging conversations with other users.
 This is just as difficult as it sounds.
 Sharing user-generated content can be one way to engage your customers and using the best social media aggregator tool like Taggbox is the best possible way to do so!